elf4j/elf4j-provider/README.md

 Some logging information has to be gathered by the main application thread, synchronously to the business domain workflow.
 For example, caller thread and detail information such as method name, line number, or file name are performance-wise expensive to retrieve, yet unavailable for a different/asynchronous thread to look up.
-In general, the elf4j-engine takes measures to minimize the synchronous work portion before handing off the rest to an asynchronous process.
+The elf4j-engine takes measures to minimize the synchronous portion of the logging work before handing off the rest to an asynchronous process.
 Nevertheless, it helps if the client application can do without performance-sensitive log information in the first place; e.g. the default log pattern configuration does not include caller detail and thread information.

-Once all the log information is gathered, the rest of the logging process (data processing and output) is asynchronous and does not directly impact the business domain workflow.
-The elf4j-engine buffers and then flushes each log entry atomically.
+Once required information is gathered, the rest of the logging process (data processing and output) is asynchronous, and does not directly impact the business domain workflow.
+The elf4j-engine atomically buffers and then flushes each log entry.
 Depending on the target log repository, further manoeuvres may help the data collection process.
 For example, if the target repository is a log file on disk, then

 ```shell
 java MyApplication | cat >logFile